masasakano/plain_text/.github/README.md

 <dd>   It can accept Ruby Regexp to determine the boundary (last-matched line to
     the end), including ignore-case, multi-line, extra &lt;strong&gt;padding-line&lt;/strong&gt; etc.</dd>
 <dt>Character-based</dt>
-<dd>   With &lt;tt&gt;--char&lt;/tt&gt; option, it handles the file in units of a chracter, which is
+<dd>   With &lt;tt&gt;--char&lt;/tt&gt; option, it handles the file in units of a character, which
-    especially handy to deal with multi-byte characters like UTF-8.</dd>
+    is especially handy to deal with multi-byte characters like UTF-8.</dd>
 <dt>Reverse</dt>
-<dd>   It can &lt;strong&gt;reverese&lt;/strong&gt; the behaviour - inverse the counting to ouput
+<dd>   It can &lt;strong&gt;reverse&lt;/strong&gt; the behaviour - inverse the counting to output
-    everything but the last NUM lines</dd>
+    everything but the last NUM lines.</dd>
 </dl>